Generation of frequency-bin-encoded dual-rail cluster states via time-frequency multiplexing of microwave photonic qubits: EXPERIMENT

 \section{EXPERIMENT}

 We implement the scheme introduced above using a device with the same structure as in Ref.~\citenum{miyamura2025}.
 The device consists of a fixed-frequency transmon qubit and two resonator--filter systems.
 In our experiment, only one of the resonator--filter systems is used.
 In the experiment, we use the first four energy levels $\{\ket{g},\ket{e},\ket{f},\ket{h}\}$ of the transmon, with transition frequencies $\omega_{ge}/2\pi=8021.8$~MHz, $\omega_{ef}/2\pi=7702.9$~MHz and $\omega_{fh}/2\pi=7347.6$~MHz.
+The qubit parameters were chosen to balance the Purcell limitation, Raman transition strength, and the coherence of higher-energy levels ~\cite{koch2007charge}.

 For out-coupling, we achieve an effective resonator linewidth of $\kappa/2\pi=53.2$~MHz while maintaining a sufficiently long qubit energy-relaxation time by using a two-stage Purcell filter~\cite{sunada2022fast,miyamura2025}.
+Not only suppressing qubit decay through the resonator, this two-stage Purcell filter also enables the engineering of a broader effective coupling bandwidth, which allows a wider frequency separation between the emitted photon modes.
 The frequency of the resonator mode is $\omega_\mathrm{r}/2\pi=10300$~MHz.
 Other device parameters can be found in Appendix~\ref{app_sec:setup}.